Early Childhood Special Education

 In Minnesota, a child must meet certain criteria to receive special education services; however, a child under the age of 3 could be eligible for ECSE services because s/he has a condition or disorder that is likely to result in a developmental delay, even if that delay is not yet evident.
 An evaluation is used to decide if a child has an educational disability and meets the Minnesota criteria.
 A child could have a disability in one or more of the following areas:

 At a conference, the school team and parents discuss the evaluation results.
 They use the results to determine whether the child is eligible for services in one or more of the disability areas.
-If the child is eligible and shows a need for special education, they explore service options.
+If the child is eligible and shows a need for special education, they will explore service options.

 When the team decides that special education services are needed, the ECSE staff, with parent input, develops an Individualized Family Service Plan (IFSP) or an Individualized Education Program (IEP).
 Special education services can be provided as long as a child is eligible for services.
 For some children, services may be one year or less, while other children may need services for longer periods of time.